 Continue reading and discover our list of the top 15 free entry places in Málaga or join us on an adventure with the free walking tour!

-Gibralfaro Castle sits on top of a mountain and offers the most picturesque view of the city and even further beyond, some say you can even see Africa from the top.
-La Alcazaba fortress palace is one of the city’s historical monuments and is much visited because of its history and beauty.
-This is the best-preserved alcazaba in Spain.
-Both of these monuments are a “must see” in Malaga, because you get to see the history of the city with your own eyes.
+Gibralfaro Castle sits on top of a mountain and some say you can even see Africa from the top.
+La Alcazaba, fortress-palace is one of the city’s historical monuments and the best-preserved alcazaba in Spain.
+Both of these monuments are a “must see” in Málaga – discover the history of the city with your own eyes!

 Entrance to both are free on Sundays after 14:00.